r4victor/tenthousandmeters/content/blog/python_bts_05.md

 The `y` variable is local to `f` because it's bound in `f` by the assignment.
 The `x` variable is local to `f` because it's bound in `f` as its parameter.

-Let's look at the code for executing the `STORE_FAST` opcode:
+Let's look at the code that executes the `STORE_FAST` opcode:

 ```C
 case TARGET(STORE_FAST): {